 Two bodies, man and woman, found inside apartment in Montreal's Plateau

-Montreal police (SPVM) is investigating after two bodies were found inside an apartment in the Plateau-Mont-Royal borough.
+Montreal police (SPVM) are investigating after two bodies were found inside an apartment in the Plateau-Mont-Royal borough.

+La Presse reported that the male victim is 31-year-old Daniel Schlafman, son of Fairmount Bagel owner Irwin Schlafman.

 According to the force, a 911 call was placed at 3:15 a.m.
-Friday about the incident, on Saint-Urbain Street and Fairmount Avenue.
+Friday about the incident, on Saint-Urbain St. and Fairmount Ave.

 "Police located a first victim and when they were inside the apartment, they found a second one," explained Véronique Comtois, a spokesperson for Montreal police.
 "There were marks of violence on both the victims."